All Episodes

 A artificial timetable of withdrawal would say to an enemy, just wait them out.

-It would say to the Iraqis, uh, don't do hard things necessary to achieve our objectives, and it would be discouraging for our troops.
+It would say to the Iraqis, don't do hard things necessary to achieve our objectives, and it would be discouraging for our troops.

 He's not backing down.

-Well, you can't you find a way to compromise.
+Can't you find a way to compromise?

 How do you compromise between victory and defeat?

-Now we also heard in Chris Wallace's question, Senator Schumer, do you agree the war in Iraq is lost?
+Now, we also heard in Chris Wallace's question, Senator Schumer, do you agree the war in Iraq is lost?

-Is that the consensus is Senate Democrats?
+Is that the consensus of Senate Democrats?

-We had a call about a half hour ago from John in St. Louis, who said that there can be consensus in science.
+We had a call about a half hour ago from John in St. Louis who said that there can be consensus in science.

-And global warming right now is this theory is not even that.
+And global warming right now is this theory.

-And its defenders require the fundamental element that all religions require in order to believe it, and that's faith.
+It's a religious movement, and its defenders require the fundamental element that all religions require in order to believe it, and that's faith.

 They just call their faith consensus.

-Well, what would their reaction be?
+What would their reaction be?

-Well, you what do you mean?
+Well, you, what do you mean?

-Most practicing Catholics, Christians, and and uh Protestants believe if you don't believe in Jesus Christ, you go to hell.
+If you don't believe in Jesus Christ, you go to hell.

 What if I told you that?

-Your reaction would well, you would be outraged.
+Your reaction would you be outraged.

-You wouldn't put up what if I said to you uh that George W. Bush had a landslide victory in 2004.
+What if I said to you that George W. Bush had a landslide victory in 2004?

-What do you mean, Lance?
+What do you mean, Lancelot?

 Well, consensus of voters.

-I mean, if consensus makes it all true, if he had a consensus, it means everybody finally agrees with him.
+I mean, if consensus makes it all true, he had a consensus.

 We've all agreed Bush should be president.